picnmix/short-lnk-meteor-course/readme.md

-Short Lnk App
+# Short Lnk App

-by: Jake
+This is a link shortening app built using Meteor and React.
+Course comes from Udemy: https://www.udemy.com/meteor-react

+## Authors

+Picnmix